programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ### Difficulty

 Intermediate.
-The lesson asks the reader to hold several tools in mind at once (PyMARC, pandas, regular expressions, plotting) and to follow a multi-stage workflow from raw files to finished results.
+The lesson asks the reader to hold several tools in mind at once (pymarc, pandas, regular expressions, plotting) and to follow a multi-stage workflow from raw files to finished results.

 ## Use Case